Creating a Content Card

 Card removal events

 Some Content Cards are only relevant up until a user performs some action.
-For example, a card nudging users to activate their account shouldn’t be shown once the user completes that onboarding task.
+For example, a card nudging users to activate their account shouldn’t be shown after the user completes that onboarding task.

 Within a campaign or Canvas Message, you can optionally add a Removal Event to specify which custom events or purchases should cause previously sent cards to be removed from that user’s feed; triggered via SDK or REST API.